victoria-makerspace/victoria-makerspace.github.io/source/Firmware.rst

 Interrupt functionality of the MFRC522 module
 """"""""""""""""""""""""""""""""""""""""""""""

 The MFRC522 chip supports interrupts generated on pin 5.
-The PCB design has left this pin unconnected so that is may be soldered to one of the ESP pins if desired.
+The PCB design has left this pin unconnected so that is may be connected if desired.

 If this is to be pursued RTOS function calls will need to be changed to their ISR safe equivalents.